 Evans was consecrated to serve as assistant diocesan bishop on 24 February 1939.
 He made a pastoral visit to the Falkland Islands in 1940, even reaching South Georgia.
 Accompanied by the Rev GK Lowe, he spent nearly a month on horseback, visiting the farms and settlements.
 On 31 July 1940 he married Leone Ernestine Helene Lefevre (1900-1977) in Buenos Aires.

 In 1946, Evans succeeded Bishop WELLER as diocesan bishop in Argentina and Eastern South America with the Falkland Islands (and dean of Port Stanley).
-He was enthroned twice, in St John's Pro-Cathedral on 21 August 1946, and in Christ Church Cathedral, Stanley on 3 March 1947, thus marking the reuniting of the two former dioceses.
+He was enthroned twice, in St John's Pro-Cathedral on 21 August 1946, and in Christ Church Cathedral, Stanley on 3 January 1947, thus marking the reuniting of the two former dioceses.
 His jurisdiction once again covered the whole of South America.
 He was awarded the CBE in 1952.

 June 2019 Revised photograph added